 in your community

-The NAC Orchestra is pleased to partner with many communities and organizations in the U.K. to connect with music lovers of all ages, including former servicemen and women, through creation projects, chamber performances, workshops and masterclasses.
-As part of our pre-concert activities, local choirs will sing songs from WWI and a newly commissioned work by Canadian Abigail Richardson called Song of the Poets.
+The NAC Orchestra is pleased to have partnered with many communities and organizations in the U.K. to connect with music lovers of all ages, including former servicemen and women, through creation projects, chamber performances, workshops and masterclasses.
+As part of our pre-concert activities, local choirs sang songs from WWI and a newly commissioned work by Canadian Abigail Richardson called Song of the Poets.

 “We must never forget that in 1914 Canadians left their homes and families to serve in the First World War.
 Their sacrifices and the role Canada played in that conflict are being commemorated by Canada’s National Arts Centre Orchestra in this historic Tour, almost 100 years to the day after Canadian soldiers arrived on British soil.”
 His Royal Highness The Prince of Wales, Royal Patron